Executing SQL Queries

 Click SQL Browser in the toolbar.

-CREATE MAPPINGstatement is inserted into the editor.
-This statement maps the data structure to a table that Hazelcast can access.
+This statement maps the data structure to a table that can be queried with Hazelcast SQL.

 To execute a query, click Execute Query.

-You can use Export as CVS to export the query result as a CSV file in a format RFC 4180.
+You can use Export to export the query result as a CSV file in the RFC 4180 format or as a JSON file.

 In the History tab, you can see the history of query execution.
 The history holds the last one hundred executed queries.
-Each row contains Execution Time, Execution Status and Query values.
 You can re-execute any query from the history by pushing a button in the Execute column.

 Open the SQL browser and execute the following SQL statement to create a map called